MediaComem/comem-archidep/ex/aws-setup.md

 This guide describes how to run a virtual server appropriate for the COMEM+ Architecture & Deployment course on the Amazon Web Services cloud platform.

-**This is a bonus exercice.**
-It may improve your final grade, but is not required to obtain the maximum grade.

 <!-- START doctoc -->
 <!-- END doctoc -->